Are You Giving or Taking Space? It Matters.

 Good Management: Making good choices gives our dogs the space they need to succeed.
 When we have guests come over, workmen, unexpected deliveries, etc. we can give our dogs the space they need to feel safe by using crates, gates, leashes, and old-fashion doors to separate them from people.
 Same goes for on-leash walks.
 You may need to say “no” when someone tries to approach your dogs.
 You’re making a smart choice, so don’t worry if it pisses someone else off.
 You’re in charge of doing your best to create the space your dog needs to succeed.
 Always stand up for them.

-Rocket Ships: Or, we can forget everything I said and just put us all on a rocket.
-Blast us into space.
+Rocket Ships: Or, we can forget everything I said, load all of us humans onto a rocket and blast us into space.
 The dogs would miss us, but we’d prevent lots of bites if we were on Mars.
 Also, would I get to hangout with Neil DeGrasse Tyson if we were all in space?
 That would be so rad.